newnewhouston/MangaFactory/README.md

 comix.to encrypts its API, so MangaFactory can't fetch it server-side.
 Instead, the **Comix.to · Browser Grab** panel in the Download tab provides a bookmarklet that pulls a chapter straight from your own logged-in browser, where the pages are already decrypted.

-1. In MangaFactory, drag the **📥 Comix → CBZ** button to your browser's bookmarks bar (one-time setup).
+1. In MangaFactory, drag the **Comix → CBZ** button to your browser's bookmarks bar (one-time setup).
 If you can't drag it, use **Copy bookmarklet** and paste it as a new bookmark's URL, or **Copy console snippet** to paste into the page's DevTools console.
 2. Open any comix.to chapter in your browser.
 3. Click the bookmark.
 A small overlay reads the page-image pattern and downloads each page one at a time (gently paced to avoid the site's rate limiting), then saves a `{Series} - Ch {n}.cbz`.
 4. Drop that file into **Tab 2 — CBZ Processor** to rename the pages and finish the volume.